akulihin/wsl2-wifi-adapter-setup/README.md

    # Check network interfaces again
    ifconfig -a
    ```
    You should see a new interface!
-In my case it was `wlxREDACTED` (interface name contains the MAC address of the adapter).
+The interface name will contain your adapter's MAC address (I will use `wlxXXXXXXXXXXXX` as an example).

 ## Using WiFi Adapter